-It was found that the chimpanzee was able to take on many human ways.
-She wore shoes and walked upright.
-She was able to eat with a spoon, drink out of a glass and open doors before the boy acquired those abilities.
-She imitated human gestures and ways of showing affection like hugging and kissing Donald as well as the parents.
-Like most children she made a fuss when the ‘parents’ went out and left them alone.
+Kellogg found that the chimpanzee was able to take on many human ways.
+Gua wore shoes and walked upright.
+She could eat with a spoon, drink from a glass, and open doors before the boy acquired those abilities.
+She imitated human gestures and ways of showing affection, like hugging and kissing Donald and the parents.
+Like most children, she made a fuss when the ‘parents’ went out and left them alone.

-Although the chimp progressed faster than the boy in the earliest stages, it became evident towards the end of the experiment that she was falling behind, especially ‘in the matter of intellectual adaptation to human demands’.
-The early superiority is attributed to the fact that anthropoids in general mature earlier than humans.
-A monkey reaches puberty at about four years, whereas humans reach puberty between twelve and fourteen on average, with girls generally reaching puberty before boys.
+Although the chimp progressed faster than the boy in the earliest stages, it became evident toward the end of the experiment that she was falling behind, especially in the matter of intellectual adaptation to human demands.
+The early superiority is attributed to the fact that anthropoids generally mature earlier than humans.
+A monkey reaches puberty at about four years, whereas humans reach puberty between twelve and fourteen on average, with girls usually reaching puberty before boys.

-In the report of this experiment by Dr. Kellogg and his wife it was indicated that a good deal of human socializing can be achieved by an animal through training and human association.
-But it also was noted that ‘there are definite limits to the degree of humanization that can be achieved by non-human species regardless of the amount of socializing and humanizing effects’.
+The report of this experiment by Dr. Kellogg and his wife indicated that an animal could achieve a good deal of human socializing through training and human association.
+But it also was noted that “there are definite limits to the degree of humanization that can be achieved by non-human species regardless of the amount of socializing and humanizing effects.”